 - Don’t assume that everyone should be a manager.
 In fact, some of the best frontline fundraisers can also be the worst managers because the skill set of a strong manager differs from what is required of a frontline fundraiser.
 Ensure your organization has a structure in place to support smart promotions, and don’t adhere to a societal standard of growth that doesn’t make sense for your organization or team.

-When people are forced to meet unrealistic goals, it leads to turnover.
+When people are faced with unrealistic goals, it leads to turnover.

 Too often, executive leadership fails to engage fundraisers in their strategic planning efforts.
 Fundraisers should be at the table with their CEO and COO to discuss viable program ideas (that is, what is fundable through the long-term) and help set annual revenue goals with executives and volunteer leaders.